Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/3 - Designing & Securing Enterprise Networks/_projects/ISB/ISB Design.md

 > [!note] Based on the outcome of the [[Analysis Outcomes]].

-# Goals
+# Objective/s

-In this phase you will, as a group, plan the end goals for the project.
+In this stage you will, as a group, plan the end goals for the project.
 This may include:

 - The visual design of the CTF site
 - The visual design of the CTF challenges page